grz0zrg/wui/README.md

     // 'top', 'center', 'bottom' or 'none'
     valign: "center",

-    // wether the dialog is opened or closed after creation
+    // wether the dialog is opened or not after creation
     open: true,

+    // wether the dialog is minimized or not after creation
+    minimized: false,

     // function called when the dialog has been closed
     on_close: null,